llrs/experDesign/README.md

    This might be age, sex, localization, RIN, personal, ...
  - Samples per batch: The maximum amount of samples per batch.
   This might be decided by barcode, or machine if doing NGS.

+That can be achived with the `design` function.

 Optional input:

  - Allow technical duplicates?
    If some samples could be duplicated to fully occupy all batches and check if the same samples sequenced in several runs returns the same output.

+To account for technical duplicates use `replicates`.

 # Output